Top 3 Behind-The-Scene Insights You Need to Know About Exam-Creators

 Do not underestimate the additional insights you can gain from focusing on the world of the exam-creator.
 They are humans just like you with the job of testing to what extent their learners have learned.
 You can think like they think to gain an exam-taking advantage.

 ABOUT THE AUTHOR

-Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., is a leading expert in the field of workplace learning and performance.
-Valerie has over 40 years of experience in all aspects of performance needs analysis, learning strategy development and learning design for all types of media.
-She is a recognized thought leader for the design and development of learning systems, programs and strategies that ensure accelerated competence™.
+Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., (www.learnware.com) is a leading learning efficiency and effectiveness strategist and thought leader in the field of workplace learning and performance.
+Valerie has over 40 years of experience in all aspects of performance needs analysis, learning organization strategy development and learning design.
+She is the creator and designer of programs and products that accelerate job competence™.

-FREE Module Preview: Get Great Marks!
-Master Multiple Choice Exams™ (Go to www.learnware.com)
+Get Great Marks!
+Master Multiple Choice Exams™ Online Program CLICK www.learnwarestore.com to learn more!